bhopals/java-spring/spring-in-action.md

 - AMQP - Advanced Message Queue Protocol
 - How the message get from an `exchange` to a `queue` depends on the `binding` definitions
 - Kafka is designed to run in a cluster, affording great scalability.
 And by partitioning its topics across all instances in the cluster, it’s very resilient

+- Nature of Imperative Programming
+- Reactive programming has an advantage in regard to scalability and performance.
+- `Reactive Streams` is an initiative started in late 2013 by engineers from Netflix, Lightbend, and Pivotal
+- Reactive Streams aims to provide a standard for asynchronous stream processing with non-blocking backpressure
+- Asynchronous Stream Processing
+- Non-Blocking Backpressure